31 Mar How to visit Golden Bridge, Ba Na Hills in Da Nang

 Of course, you will board it.
 There is no other way to reach the amusement park.
 But it is a hell of a ride.
 This is the world’s longest non-stop single-track cable car.
 The height at which it operates is scary at times.
 If you are acrophobic, better take a nap.

 The cable car ride is around 20 minutes long but can seem like an eternity.
 On bad days all you can see is mist around you.
 You can feel like a sock hung out to dry.
 On good days you will witness lovely scenery, of waterfalls, jungles, valleys, and cityscapes around.

 The French village is lovely and a lot of time, focus and dedication have gone to it get it just right.
 If you haven’t had a taste of Europe, this is perhaps its closest twin.
 The buildings comprise of hotels, gaming sections, restaurants, churches, entertainment arenas, and even a wine cellar.

 Every building you enter will be a surprise.
-Both exteriors and interiors are done in utmost craftsmanship and detailing of every nook and corner are thought of.
+Both exteriors and interiors are done with utmost craftsmanship and detailing of every nook and corner is thought of.
 I think you can spend a long time appreciating it.

 There are 2 alpine roller coasters inside Ba Na Hills.
 Both of them are medium intensity and you need not worry too much if you are scared of high-speed flipping coasters.
 The track goes through the surrounding valleys and sparse forests full of blooming flowers.
 Two can take a ride and it is all included in the ticket.
 The roller coasters are closed if it’s raining or the weather is bad.